kuzzleio/documentation-old/src/plugins-reference/plugins-context/log.md

 {{{since "1.0.0"}}}

-These methods can be used to send messages to Kuzzle's log system.
+These methods can be used to send messages to Kuzzle Backend's logging system.
-Different log level are provided, and lower priority levels may be ignored depending on how the Kuzzle server is configured.
+Different log levels are supported, and lower priority levels can be ignored depending on how the Kuzzle Backend is configured.

-The lower a log level is, the higher its priority.
+The lower the log level, the higher its priority.

 ## `error`